fallingleaf/thought/graph.md

     - BFS: use to find shortest distance in undirected graph
     - DFS: use to detect cycle in directed graph and topological sort

+3. Topological sort:
+    - Use DFS with stack to store visited node
+    - Use BFS: build neighbor list and count in-degree for each node, put 0 degree in queue.
+At each step, remove 1 node from queue, decrease in-degree count for all of its neighbors, add 0 in-degree node to queue.
+      - This method can use to check if topological sort is unique, by checking queue size is always 1.

 **Question**

 - Course schedule: given list of courses and their prerequisites, find other of